 Dad, are you looking for unique opportunities to bond with your kids this season?
 If you take a look, you’ll see that they are all around you.

 Traditions—whatever they are—help create anticipation and memories that last a lifetime.
 Your family is unique, and traditions allow you to express your common bond as a family during the holidays.

-When I talk about traditions, I’m not talking about television programs or the family’s annual Xbox 360 challenge.
-Rather, I’m talking about building traditions that encourage discussion and togetherness.
+“Traditions” don’t mean television programs or the family’s annual Xbox 360 challenge.
+Rather, this is about building traditions that encourage discussion and togetherness.
 You may already have some great traditions that work for your family, or maybe you’re looking for a few more to add.
-The point, Dad, is that it’s your job to lead the way.
+The point is that it’s your job to lead the way.

-Dad, I know sometimes these holiday traditions can seem routine; you may not realize how important they are to your kids.
+Sometimes these holiday traditions can seem routine; you may not realize how important they are to your kids.
 They may not even realize it.
-But as the years go by and the children leave home, trust me … it just won’t be Christmas without those traditions.
+But as the years go by and the children leave home … it just won’t be Christmas without those traditions.